Salt Lake City School District: High schools

 All high schools in the Salt Lake City District serve grades 9-12.
 The district operates three high schools: East High School near the University of Utah serving the southwest and central-east part of the city, West High School in western downtown serving the north and west area, and Highland High School near Sugar House Park serving the southeast.
-Additionally, the district runs an alternative/adult education school, Horizonte High School, located on Main Street in the south central city, and the new Innovations High School, a "student centered, personalized education" school that will focus on learning through digital technology, located in the south-central part of the city attached to Salt Lake Community College South City campus.
+Additionally, the district runs an alternative/adult education school, Horizonte High School, located on Main Street in the south central city, and the new Innovations Early College High School, a "student centered, personalized education" school that will focus on learning through digital technology, located in the south-central part of the city attached to Salt Lake Community College South City campus.

 A high school no longer extant, South High School, located at State St. and 1700 South, once served the southern part of Salt Lake City.
 The district built this school during the Great Depression to accommodate about 1000 students from the private LDS High School, which closed in 1931.
 South High was located in some of the poorer areas of Salt Lake City with a population increasingly devoid of school age children by the 1980s.
 Falling enrollment throughout the school district prompted the district to close the fledgling South High in 1988.
 Schools with older facilities, such as East and West, as well as Highland High School received students from portions of the former South High school boundaries.
 The district donated the South High School school building to the Salt Lake Community College, where it currently serves as its South City campus.

 East High School

 East High School serves grades nine through twelve.
 East High School was founded in 1914 and currently has an enrolled student body of 2,109.
 It is located at 840 S 1300 E in Salt Lake City's East Bench.
-The current principal is Greg Maughan.
+The current principal is Ryan Oaks.
 The school mascot is the leopard, and the school colors are red and white.